ciacob/maidens/README.md

 <h3 align="center">
 ⚠️ This project has been discontinued by its author.
-Please see the [official statement](https://github.com/ciacob/maidens/wiki/Official-Statement-Regarding-the-Discontinuation-of-MAIDENS) for more details.
+Please see the <a href="https://github.com/ciacob/maidens/wiki/Official-Statement-Regarding-the-Discontinuation-of-MAIDENS">official statement</a> for more details.
+  <br><br>
 </h3>

 ![maidens-image](identity/imagery/maidens.jpg)